YtGz/whatsapp_voice_transcription/README.md

    cd whatsapp_voice_transcription
    ```

-3. Install the dependencies using npm:
+3. Install the dependencies using bun:

    ```
-   npm install
+   bun install
    ```

 4. Create a `.env` file by copying the example file: